 Make your backyard fun for all age groups.
 Fortunately, it’s not difficult.

-One idea is to create a bean bag toss game, also known as “cornhole.”
+One idea is to set up a bean bag toss game, also known as “cornhole.”
 You can find them in various price ranges at Walmart.

 Or build your own.
 It’s not a complicated proposition.
 The game board generally consists of just eight pieces of wood.
 Here are instructions for making your own cornhole set.